Most of my posts these days end up on Medium, so you can find them here.

 Is it because we’re trained and educated in to a different way of thinking or are they inherently hard?

-This post from Derek Sivers C Dixon got me thinking.
+Derek Sivers C Dixon got me thinking.
 From the first day of school we are trained to think in a certain way.
 Essentially, we’re all managers or at least that’s what we’re expected to become.

 Be a part of the machinery.
 Optimise it, tweak it, but don’t disrupt it!
 That’s what school teaches you.